Krystal’s Story

 Digging deep to try one last time

 My husband and I decided that we would give this one last shot, and hope to God we could have one more living child.
-We always thought we’d have many children together, but never anticipated that loss would play such a large part of our journey.
-Although it took us longer this time around, we found out I was pregnant again in March of 2024.
-With fear of losing another baby I continued to access resources to help me stay afloat, and I can say I have a new found hope that has emerged through my healing this time around.
+We always thought we’d have many children together, but never anticipated that loss would play such a large part in our journey.
+Although it took us a few months longer this time around, we found out I was pregnant again in March of 2024.
+With fear of losing another baby I continued to access resources to help me stay afloat, and I can say I was able to grasp a new found hope that carried me through my pregnancy.

 If you’re searching for your rainbow, don’t lose hope.
 Although I can’t guarantee everyone will get their rainbow, the chance that you could is such a worthwhile endeavour.